michaellavelle/language/verbs/src/test/resources/english/regular/en_UK/README.md

 How about yse/yze verbs (eg. analyse/analyze).
 These are listed as two separate entries.

-* Add support for French-appropriated words like flambe, saute
+* Add support for French-appropriated verbs like flambe, saute, or German/US like pretzel ( which behave differently)